 Past President: Dr. Brian Henry, Superintendent, Waynesville School District

 Linda Conner, Executive Director, Lake of the Ozarks Council of Local Governments

 Joe Driskill, Missouri Military Advocate

 Mike Dunbar, President, Security Bank of Pulaski County

 Anita Ivey, City Administrator, City of St. Robert

 Rick Morris, Director of Operations.
 Ft.
 Wood Hotels

 Johnny Murrell, Executive Director, South Central Ozarks Council of Governments

-John Petersen, Director of Community Development, City of Rolla
+John Petersen, City of Rolla

 Bonnie Prigge, Executive Director, Meramec Regional Planning Commission